 3 Ways to Make Your Kids Smarter

-The race is on to make our kids smarter!
-Sometimes, a mom can start thinking that her child doesn't have time to just be a kid – there's too much to learn and too much to do.
+The race is on to have smart kids!
+Sometimes, a mom can start thinking that her child doesn’t have time to just be a kid – there’s too much to learn and too much to do.
 Well, take a deep breath.
 Helping your child become smarter starts with keeping things simple.

 Literacy experts are quick to say that picture books are not for dummies.
 Publishers praise the picture book for the particular way it can develop a child’s critical thinking skills.

 “To some degree, picture books force an analog way of thinking,” said Karen Lotz, the publisher of Candlewick Press in Somerville, Mass.
 “From picture to picture, as the reader interacts with the book, their imagination is filling in the missing themes.”